Rilo Kiley: History

 2004 saw a great increase in recognition for the band, as Sennett and Boesel released an album with their band The Elected and Lewis sang backup on The Postal Service's Give Up.
 Lewis toured with The Postal Service before heading out on two tours supporting Rilo Kiley's More Adventurous in the summer and fall of 2004.
 The album spent late 2004 high on Billboards Heatseekers Chart and was promoted with appearances on Late Night with Conan O'Brien and Jimmy Kimmel Live!.
 The band opened for Bright Eyes on the international leg of Conor Oberst's tour for 2005's I'm Wide Awake, It's Morning and was the opening act for the North American dates of Coldplay's Twisted Logic Tour in Fall 2005.
 "I Never" and "Ripchord" (from More Adventurous) have been featured in several feature films, including Must Love Dogs, Conversations with Other Women, and John Tucker Must Die.
 "The Execution of All Things" and "With Arms Outstretched" (from The Execution of All Things) have been featured in various TV shows, including Six Feet Under and Weeds.

 The band's fourth album Under the Blacklight was released August 20, 2007 in the United Kingdom and the following day in the United States.
-Its first single is "The Moneymaker".
+Its first single was "The Moneymaker".
 For the video, the band cast "real-life porn stars," which Lewis says were told they were auditioning for "softcore porn."
-The second single is "Silver Lining."

 On September 6, 2007, the band began a North American tour in support of Under the Blacklight.
 On this tour, it was joined by Orenda Fink (of Azure Ray) and Kristin Gundred (of Grand Ole Party and Dum Dum Girls).

 The group was also known for its charitable contributions, particularly to the Elliott Smith Memorial Fund, in honor of the late singer and friend of the band.
 Sennett and Lewis participated in a memorial concert for the singer shortly after he died in 2003.
 In 2007, the band contributed a t-shirt, which was designed by de Reeder for the Yellow Bird Project to benefit the Elliott Smith Memorial Fund.